There's no such thing as a low risk high reward investment

 It’s still possible to decrease risk and increase potential reward

-Although there is no such thing as a high reward, low risk investment on the public market, that doesn’t mean that I can’t decrease the risk of my investments and increase the potential reward.
+Although there is no such thing as a high reward low risk investment on the public market, that doesn’t mean that I can’t decrease the risk of my investments and increase the potential reward.
 It won’t come as any surprise to those of you who read the blog what the methods are that I use to do this:

-Know where the market cycle is
+Knowing where the market cycle is

-Invest in what I know
+Investing in what I know

 Diversify to decrease risk and increase exposure to potential reward